They are the UK’s leading charity dedicated to conquering stroke.

 They work with integrity, demonstrating their values as one combined passionate, innovative, respectful and professional team.

 Position: Support Coordinator

-Job Types: Fixed term until 31 March 2019 with the possibility of extension (Their services are contracted; they currently have funding for this contract until 31 March 2019).
+Job Type: Fixed term until 31 March 2019 (Their services are contracted; they currently have funding for this contract until 31 March 2019).

 About the role:

-This is an exciting opportunity to work with stroke survivors and their families to support them following stroke and to raise stroke awareness in the local population.
+This is an exciting opportunity to work with stroke survivors and their families to deliver support following stroke.

 You may have experience of the following: Communication Support Coordinator, Service Coordinator, Health Care, Stroke Recovery, Third Sector, Charity, Charities, NFP, Not for Profit, Support Coordinator, Advice, Support Coordinator etc.